carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Predictability

 A general property of generics is they are more predictable than templates.
-They make clear when a type satisfies the requirements of a function, they have a documented contract.
+They make clear when a type satisfies the requirements of a function; they have a documented contract.
 Further, that contract is enforced by the compiler, not sensitive to implementation details in the function body.
 This eases evolution by reducing the impact of [Hyrum's law](https://www.hyrumslaw.com/).